 Copyright © Nucleus Medical Media, Inc.

 Preterm birth is the number one cause of perinatal sickness and death.
-About 11% to 12% of births in the United States are premature; this translates to one in every eight births.
-Preterm babies have less time to develop in the womb.
+About 11% to 12% of births in the US are premature—this translates to 1 in 8 births.
+Preterm babies have less time to develop in the uterus.
 As a result, they are at higher risk of medical problems.
 They are also at greater risk for death than babies born full term.
 The earlier a baby is born, the greater the risks.
 Babies born before 28 weeks are at greatest risk for health and developmental issues.
 These issues include:

 Babies born between 28 and 32 weeks are at lower risk for complications, compared to those born prior to 28 weeks.
 Those born between 32 and 35 weeks usually have only short-term medical problems.
 The outlook for all preterm infants continues to improve with medical advances.

 Often, the cause of preterm labor is not clear.
 However, several factors have been identified that increase the risk.
 It is essential for all pregnant women to know the signs of preterm labor.
 The quicker you are able to respond to these signs, the better chance that your doctor can delay or prevent preterm delivery.